 While often the best choice if you qualify, there are a few things that make an Individual Roth 401(k) slightly less than perfect.
 These include:

 - Establishing an Individual Roth 401(k) plan can be a lot of initial paperwork.
 It's worth it.

 - An Individual Roth 401(k), unlike a Roth IRA, requires mandatory distributions once you reach age 70.5 years old.
 However, you might be able to roll over your Individual Roth 401(k) assets to your Roth IRA once you're no longer employed, effectively getting around this.
-You absolutely should not attempt such a strategy without consulting with a qualified tax expert who should be able to confirm in writing whether or not it can be done in your situation.

 - You can't change your mind about Roth 401(k) contributions, rolling them over to your traditional 401(k) and taking the tax deduction, later.
 Once it's done it's done.
-It's a better deal in the long-run, anyway, so I recommend accepting it without too much complaint.
+It's a better deal in the long run, anyway, so I recommend accepting it without too much complaint.
 This is not a tragedy.